Facebook dithered in curbing divisive user content in India

-NEW DELHI, India (AP) — Facebook in India has been selective in curbing hate speech, misinformation and inflammatory posts, particularly anti-Muslim content, according to leaked documents obtained by The Associated Press, even as its own employees cast doubt over the company’s motivations and interests.
+NEW DELHI, India (AP) — Facebook in India has been selective in curbing hate speech, misinformation and inflammatory posts, particularly anti-Muslim content, according to leaked documents obtained by The Associated Press, even as the internet giant's own employees cast doubt over the its motivations and interests.

-From research as recent as March of this year to company memos that date back to 2019, the internal company documents on India highlight Facebook’s constant struggles in quashing abusive content on its platforms in the world’s biggest democracy and the company’s largest growth market.
+Based on research produced as recently as March of this year to company memos that date back to 2019, internal company documents on India highlight Facebook’s constant struggles in quashing abusive content on its platforms in the world’s biggest democracy and the company’s largest growth market.
 Communal and religious tensions in India have a history of boiling over on social media and stoking violence.

-The files show that Facebook has been aware of the problems for years, raising questions over whether it has done enough to address these issues.
-Many critics and digital experts say it has failed to do so, especially in cases where members of Prime Minister Narendra Modi’s ruling Bharatiya Janata Party, the BJP, are involved.
+The files show that Facebook has been aware of the problems for years, raising questions over whether it has done enough to address the issues.
+Many critics and digital experts say it has failed to do so, especially in cases where members of Prime Minister Narendra Modi’s ruling Bharatiya Janata Party are involved.

 Across the world, Facebook has become increasingly important in politics, and India is no different.

-The leaked documents include a trove of internal company reports on hate speech and misinformation in India.
-In some cases, much of it was intensified by its own “recommended” feature and algorithms.
-But they also include the company staffers' concerns over the mishandling of these issues and their discontent expressed about the viral “malcontent” on the platform.
+The leaked documents include a trove of internal company reports on hate speech and misinformation in India that in some cases appeared to have been intensified by its own “recommended” feature and algorithms.
+They also include the company staffers’ concerns over the mishandling of these issues and their discontent over the viral “malcontent” on the platform.

-In a statement to the AP, Facebook said it has “invested significantly in technology to find hate speech in various languages, including Hindi and Bengali” which has resulted in “reduced the amount of hate speech that people see by half” in 2021.
+In a statement to the AP, Facebook said it has “invested significantly in technology to find hate speech in various languages, including Hindi and Bengali” which “reduced the amount of hate speech that people see by half” in 2021.

 “Hate speech against marginalized groups, including Muslims, is on the rise globally.
 So we are improving enforcement and are committed to updating our policies as hate speech evolves online,” a company spokesperson said.